 Are you downloading too fast?

 As most are looking for faster and faster download speeds, it may seem odd to suggest slowing them down.
-But services such as Usenet and other file sharing networks may use multiple connections to achieve high download speeds.
+But services such as Usenet and other file collaborating networks may use multiple connections to achieve high download speeds.
 If you download a lot of files at the same time, the many connections may overwhelm the router.
-Slow down the download speed by heading into the settings of the file sharing client and looking for the option to reduce maximum download speed and connections.
+Slow down the download speed by heading into the settings of the file collaborating client and looking for the option to reduce maximum download speed and connections.

 Try flashing third-party firmware, i.e. DD-WRT